hitfuture/Getting-Cleaning-Data-ProjectAssignment/README.md

 4. Appropriately label the data set with descriptive variable names.
 5. From the data set in step 4, create a second, independent tidy data set with the *average* of each variable for each activity and each subject.

+Note that the actual process I used to does not follow the exact sequence shown above, and it does end up with the outcome that is shown in step 5.
-Note that **Script:** "run\_analysis.R" The purpose of this script is to retrieve the data from the UCI-HAR dataset,
+**Script:** "run\_analysis.R" The purpose of this script is to retrieve the data from the UCI-HAR dataset,

-*Script requirements*
+*Script requirements* Packages that must be installed:

     install.packages("dplyr")

+Data that must be installed:
+The UCI-HAR data set is required to process run this script.
 Download the data to an existing directory named data.
 If the directory does not exist it will be created.

     if(!file.exists("/data")) {
             dir.create("data")